Maria Branwell

 Born in Penzance, Maria Branwell was the daughter of a successful Methodist merchant and civic leader.
 After the deaths of her parents, at age 29, Branwell moved to Yorkshire to help her aunt with the domestic needs of Woodhouse Grove School.
 There she met Patrick Brontë, who also worked for the school as a classics examiner; they married after a brief courtship.
 Much of her married life was spent in Thornton.
-Maria Branwell gave birth to Maria (deceased in childhood), Elizabeth, Charlotte, Patrick (known as Branwell), Emily, and Anne.
+Maria Branwell gave birth to Maria, Elizabeth, Charlotte, Patrick (known as Branwell), Emily, and Anne.
 Shortly after Anne's birth, the family moved to Haworth.
 Within a year, Maria Branwell fell critically ill for eight months and died, aged thirty-eight.
 Maria's sister Elizabeth Branwell became ward for Maria's children.